theholla/bikerides4u.com/README.md

 - caches the hydrated event data indefinitely for use later (since coordinates don't move)
 - allows responses to be cached by the client for a short interval, reducing potential load on the Shift2Bikes API

-Code for the backend is open-source and visible on [Github](https://github.com/theholla/br4u-backend).

 ## Current UI

 ![screen capture of app](/screencap.png)